dmt-software/laposta-api/README.md

 * Field options have some unpredictable behavior when updating a field.
   Find a way to deal with it and/or post a bug report.
 * Create http middleware to throw exceptions when the request ends in a error response.
-* Create custom-fields entity generator that represents the user defined member fields of a list.
+* ~~Create custom-fields entity generator that represents the user defined member fields of a list.~~
 * Document stuff, document stuff, document stuff.
-* (maybe) Add extra functionality to objects that implement Collection interface.
+* Add extra functionality to objects that implement Collection interface.
 * Create factory/builder or `dummy` container to ease client creation.
 * Create Laposta SDK package for managing generating entities, webhooks, pages and/or html forms.
 * Test post multiple_select http-post serialization.
 * Add validation middleware to command bus to validate before calling any client.
+* Add console commands to check and render custom field entities.
 * Write test, test and more test.